The Full accident report can be read here. (Department of Transport)

 is binary, but the controls and position

-neither positive = no command / not correctly set).
+wire positive = no command / not correctly set).

 Both signals were set to Danger by the signalman, and an engineering team